 Local Highway Patrol: For Quick, Non-Emergency Responses

-If you encounter any hazardous road conditions that require immediate attention while traveling outside Jefferson County, contact the respective Alabama Highway Patrol Office is advisable.
+If you encounter hazardous road conditions that require immediate non-emergency response outside of Jefferson County, reaching out to the local Alabama Highway Patrol Office is advisable.
 They can direct the right resources to address the issue, contributing to safer road conditions in Alabama.